-The best co-op games for PC, Nintendo Switch, PS5 and more | Engadget
+The 26 best couch co-op games to play with a partner

 The game, then, is coming up with a system that will let your specific brain remember where everything is and adapt to new box types as they roll in.
 There’s a frenzy to completing orders, and a dark undercurrent to the idea of two warehouse workers being scored as they fulfill this many orders and strive this hard for efficiency.
 (The latter is made particularly clear in the game’s sudden ending.)
 In the abstract, though, Wilmot’s Warehouse makes a soothing game out of our unending desire to create order from chaos.

 Escape Academy is, in essence, a series of digital escape rooms.
-You work with a partner, combing for clues, deciphering codes and solving puzzles to get out of a locked room within a time limit.
-Like the real thing, it can result in some shouting, but it encourages constant communication and ultimately provides a sense of empowerment.
-The puzzles themselves are varied, but maybe a touch too easy, and the overarching narrative is (mostly) just kind of there.
-But if you and a partner have been itching to try a real-world escape room, Escape Academy should serve as a charming substitute for a couple of afternoons.
+You work with a partner, comb for clues, decipher codes and solve puzzles to get out of locked rooms within a time limit.
+Like the real thing, it can result in some shouting, but it encourages constant teamwork and ultimately provides a sense of empowerment.
+The puzzles themselves are varied, but maybe a touch too easy.
+And the narrative tying the challenges together is just kind of there.
+Still, if you and a partner have been itching to try a real-world escape room, Escape Academy should serve as a charming substitute for a couple of afternoons.